-Hard sell marketing isn’t our style, but with two large CCS recruitment frameworks on the horizon we’re hearing stories from clients and prospects alike about bid writing companies using scaremongering tactics to try to sign them up to five figure fees for providing outsourced tender writing support/services.
+Hard sell marketing isn’t our style, but with two large CCS recruitment frameworks on the horizon we’re hearing stories from clients and prospects alike about bid writing companies using aggresive marketing and scaremongering tactics to try to sign them up to five figure fees for providing outsourced tender writing support/services.

 So, I thought it might be worth providing some free advice about how the CCS works and the things you might want to look out for when selecting a bid writer for these recruitment frameworks.
-We know this because we have been engaging with the CCS’s Category Managers face-to-face for over 15 years and are meeting with them in January 2018 to ensure we are as well prepared as possible to help you with these two significant bids.
+We know this because we have been engaging with the CCS’s Category Managers face-to-face for over 15 years and meet with them regularly to ensure we are as well prepared as possible to help you with these two significant bids.

 Understanding the CCS